anebz/cloud/Accreditations/aws_solutions_associate.md

 VPC endpoints for Amazon S3 provide secure connections to S3 buckets that do not require a gateway or NAT instances.

+### Subnets

+Each subnet maps to a single AZ, and each subnet is automatically associated with the main route table for the VPC.

 To create an IPv6 subnet, you need to create IPv4 subnet first.